The Sabarimala Verdict: Whose Morality, Whose Freedom?

 A significant social and political churning is underway on the question of temple entry at the Sabarimala shrine in Kerala.
 The verdict of the five-judge constitution bench on 28th September, granting women between the ages of ten and fifty the right to enter the shrine, has set the stage for a direct confrontation between contrary worldviews and social currents.
 Ranged on one side are defenders of the status quo who see the entry of women of menstrual age into Sabarimala as an assault on their traditions and religion.
 These champions of orthodoxy include the high priests of the temple, the erstwhile Pandalam royal family, upper caste organisations like the Nair Service Society, and hardline outfits like the Ayyappa Dharma Sena which have the direct backing of the Rashtriya Swayamsevak Sangh.
 Opposed to these forces are a range of progressive organisations and movements which view the Sabarimala issue as a question of gender justice.
 They seek to use the Supreme Court judgment to advance the struggle against social prejudice and patriarchal mindsets.
 In this they have received the active support of the Left-led state government.

 That these contrasting viewpoints have great social import is visible in the heated, and sometimes violent, nature of the disputes on the Sabarimala question.
 The violent agitations by a section of the Sabarimala devotees have been an important subject of public discussion over the last few days.
 The ideological conflict has implications for the basic character of our polity as well.
 It involves fundamental questions about the kind of constitutional democracy we aspire to have.
 The essence of this ideological dispute can be seen in the individual judgments delivered on 28th September.
-The five-judge bench delivered four separate judgments: three ruling in favour of women’s entry and one ruling against.
+The five-judge bench delivered four separate judgments: four ruling in favour of women’s entry and one ruling against.
 Of the four, two judgments in particular stand out in so far as they present starkly contrasting constitutional visions.
 The majority opinion of Justice D Y Chandrachud and the dissenting view of Justice Indu Malhotra are important statements within the ongoing ideological debate.

 The main issue which divides the two constitutional visions is the centrality of individual rights within constitutional democracy.
 Justice Chandrachud’s entire judgment is based on the premise that individual dignity lies at the core of liberal constitutionalism.
 The Indian constitution, on his view, recognizes this centrality by enumerating justice, liberty, equality and fraternity as overarching political ideals in its preamble.
 All constitutional provisions including the freedom of religion, therefore, must be interpreted in view of this larger objective.
 Individual dignity must serve as the principal value guiding the public life of the country.